All characters you can unlock in Genshin Impact

 Favonius Bladework — Maid

 Perform up to four consecutive strikes.
-When charged, perfoms continuous spin attacks that deplete Stamina.
+When charged, performs continuous spin attacks that deplete Stamina.

 Elemental Skill